Lion Electric (LEV) Set to Announce Earnings on Thursday

-Lion Electric (TSE:LEV – Get Free Report) is scheduled to be posting its quarterly earnings results before the market opens on Thursday, August 3rd.
-Analysts expect Lion Electric to post earnings of C($0.16) per share for the quarter.
+Lion Electric (NYSE:LEV – Get Free Report) is scheduled to be posting its quarterly earnings results before the market opens on Thursday, August 3rd.
+Analysts expect Lion Electric to post earnings of ($0.12) per share for the quarter.

-Lion Electric (TSE:LEV – Get Free Report) last released its quarterly earnings data on Tuesday, May 9th.
-The company reported C($0.14) earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of C($0.18) by C$0.04.
-Lion Electric had a return on equity of 0.02% and a net margin of 0.05%.
-The business had revenue of C$73.98 million during the quarter, compared to analyst estimates of C$72.85 million.
+Lion Electric (NYSE:LEV – Get Free Report) last released its quarterly earnings data on Tuesday, May 9th.
+The company reported ($0.10) earnings per share (EPS) for the quarter, topping the consensus estimate of ($0.13) by $0.03.
+The firm had revenue of $54.70 million during the quarter, compared to analysts’ expectations of $52.96 million.
+Lion Electric had a negative return on equity of 17.77% and a net margin of 0.05%.
+On average, analysts expect Lion Electric to post $0 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 The Lion Electric Company designs, develops, manufactures, and distributes purpose-built all-electric medium and heavy-duty urban vehicles in North America.
 The company's products include battery systems, chassis, bus bodies, and truck cabins.
 It also distributes truck and bus parts, as well as accessories.